aggicreative555/javascript-1-assignment/README.md

 <li>As a user, I want to view an order-confirmation screen after checking out.</li>

 <h2>Required Pages</h2>
-The following pages are required to complete this assignment.

 <li>Home Page containing product list `/index.html`</li>
 <li>Product Page showing all details of a specific product `/product/index.html`</li>
 <li>Checkout Page showing all items in the basket `/checkout/index.html`</li>